Baking Ingredients

 Signs of Spoilage

-• Hardening or clumping (indicates moisture absorption, not microbial spoilage)
+• Hardening or clumping (quality issue, not spoilage)

 • Presence of pests (e.g., ants, weevils)

-• Visible mold (only if exposed to significant moisture and contamination)
+• Visible mold growth (rare, indicates significant moisture contamination)

 Room Temperature Safety

-Not applicable to dry, shelf-stable ingredients like granulated sugar, as it does not support microbial growth in its dry state.
+Not applicable to dry, shelf-stable ingredients like sugar.

-Not applicable to dry, shelf-stable ingredients like granulated sugar.
+Not applicable to dry, shelf-stable ingredients like sugar.

 Expert Tips